 9 Best Hotels in Portland, Oregon

 The hometown of everything from Nike to Stumptown Coffee, Portland has serious hipster cachet.
-Joining the tech nerds, style junkies and eco-warriors have come a wave of cool new hotels, plus some standout renos we're excited to check out.
+Joining the tech nerds, style junkies and eco-warriors are a wave of cool hotels, plus some standout renos we're excited to check out.
 From a former schoolhouse-turned-boutique to an Art-Deco inspired hideaway, these are the city's most buzzed about places to lay your head.

 Hi-Lo Hotel, Autograph Collection

-Opened in June, Hi-Lo Hotel's concrete and wood modernist guest rooms have all the high-tech elements we've come to expect (radiant headed floors, flatscreen LED tv's) with Portland-esque touches like Pendleton Woolen Mills throw pillows and bath amenities by homegrown label Maak Lab.
+Hi-Lo Hotel's concrete and wood modernist guest rooms have all the high-tech elements we've come to expect (radiant headed floors, flatscreen LED TVs) with Portland-esque touches like Pendleton Woolen Mills throw pillows and bath amenities by homegrown label Maak Lab.
 We love the location, just a few blocks walk from both the waterfront and Pioneer Square, and the hotel's on-site Oaxacan restaurant, which serves standout marionberry churros.

 AC Hotel Portland Downtown

-The millennial-focused European chain hotel AC Hotel (now owned by Marriott)[ ]()just opened in Southwest Portland in April of this year and has become the go-to spot for the young professional set.
+The millennial-focused European chain hotel AC Hotel (now owned by Marriott) has become the go-to spot for the young professional set in Southwest Portland.
 Among the highlights: an Alpha Dominche Steampunk espresso maker in the on-site coffee shop, complimentary craft cocktails every evening, and Netflix and Hulu-ready Smart TV's in each room.
 Don't miss a cup of Portland's own Water Avenue Coffee at the lobby coffee shop, where bean are roasted in a French-built 1974 Samiac roaster.

 The Nines, A Luxury Collection Hotel